dhis2/dhis2-docs/src/commonmark/en/content/implementation/localization-of-dhis2.md

 ![](resources/images/i18n/translations_app.png)

-1. From the top of the app, choose the locale you wish to translate into.
+1. To get started, choose the type of object you wish to translate from the drop-down menu, such as "Data elements".

-2. Next, choose the type of object you wish to translate from the drop-down menu.
+2. Next, be sure you have set the "Target locale" to the correct language.

 3. Choose the specific object you wish to translate, and translate each of the properties (Name, Short name, Description, etc).
 These